Bowenislandsong/Distributivecom/README.md

 The **Website**, currently hosted at http://medusapys.site, is a client side UI for customers looking for hiring computers on Medusa.pys clusters.
 Clients will upload their file for computing on other computers that are part of our cluster nodes.

-Website Testing result available at http://www.webpagetest.org/result/171208_8Z_78ef41e76aa9df6ef1cd5b6e9a5aa3b1/

 To communicate with peer and master computers, the project uses **Swarm** to host **Redis** clusters.

+## Testing & Result
+Automated Website testing result available at http://www.webpagetest.org/result/171208_8Z_78ef41e76aa9df6ef1cd5b6e9a5aa3b1/